eatgrass/obsidian-lyrics/README.md

 ## Description

 Enhance your audio player by adding a interactive lyrics display feature.
+Now you can navigate through the player using the lyrics for a more engaging and organized listening experience.
-Now, you can conveniently store your audio files, notes, and highlights together
+It allows you to seamlessly review your audio notes and highlights.

 ## Usage